A Extensive Overview of Swift Video Editor

 Overloading Projects

-A typical misstep in Swift Video Editor is adding excess complexity:
+A typical misstep in Swift Video Editor is adding too many effects:

 Ignoring Audio